CBIIT/bento-docs/source/configuration/dashboard.md

 # Dashboard
-The Dashboard provides the end user with several capabilities (a) filter data entities of interest via faceted search (b) view graphical summaries of data entities and (c) select data entities for further exploration.
+The Dashboard provides the end user with several capabilities (a) filter data entities of interest via faceted filtering (b) view graphical summaries of data entities and (c) select data entities for further exploration.

 ![Dashboard Elements](../assets/dashboard.png)

 **Dashboard**.
-Displayed are the configurable elements of a Bento Dashboard: widgets, facet search filters, table, and tabs.
+Displayed are the configurable elements of a Bento Dashboard: widgets, faceted filtering, table, and tabs.

 ### Prerequisites

 1. The files that specify the configuration parameters of the Dashboard are stored in the GitHub `https://github.com/CBIIT/bento-frontend` (representing your GitHub username as `YOUR-USERNAME`).
 Create a local clone of your fork into a local directory, represented in these instructions as `$(src)`.

-2. Configuration Parameters for Dashboard elements can be specified in the file: `$(src)/bento-frontend/src/bento/dashboardData.js`.
+2. Configuration parameters for Dashboard elements can be specified in the file: `$(src)/bento-frontend/src/bento/dashboardData.js`.

 3. All images and icons that you use in your Bento instance should be accessible via a public url.